-Kilton Vinal Smith 1909-1987 Born in Vinalhaven, Kilton followed in his mother’s footsteps-Albra Vinal Smith was a graduate of the New England Conservatory of Music and taught music in the Vinalhaven schools.
+Kilton Vinal Smith (1909-1987) was born in Vinalhaven, and followed in his mother’s footsteps, becoming a musician.
+Albra Vinal Smith was a graduate of the New England Conservatory of Music and taught music in the Vinalhaven schools.
 She also led local orchestras and dance bands.
-Kilton graduated from Vinalhaven High School in 1927, attended the conservatory and in 1933 joined the Boston Symphony Orchestra (BSO) as a trombonist, then becoming the BSO’s tuba player.
+Kilton graduated from Vinalhaven High School in 1927, attended New England Conservatory, and in 1933 joined the Boston Symphony Orchestra (BSO) as a trombonist, and later, the BSO’s tuba player.